FlyingPhantom/ps4-linux-tutorial/docs/files.md

 If you want more kernels or help, ask out the [Discord servers](/revisions#important-places).

 ## Initramfs
-This is the rescue shell that boots your Linux installer/installation.
+This is the rescue shell that boots your Linux installation and allows you to install linux in the first place if not installed already.
 I'll be using one only, and it's going to be the one that was originally created for PSXITARCH, a distro based on Arch made by the PS3ITA Forums.
 [Here it is](https://github.com/FlyingPhantom/ps4-linux-tutorial/blob/main/PS4%20Linux/initramfs.zip).
 [Source (not really)](https://bitbucket.org/piotrkarbowski/better-initramfs/src/master/).

 There's another in-dev initramfs, if you want to check it out it's [here](https://github.com/ps4gentoo/initramfs).